 Important parts of essay in revision and editing

-These are important parts of essay to take into account when revising your essays:
+These are important parts of an essay to take into account when revising your essays:

 - Formal essay vs informal essays – the need to eliminate formal tone in informal essays.